shivams10/Foodo/README.md

-# Surprise Meal
+# Foodo

->An online food meal website using React.
+>An online food ordering and recipe finding website using Reactjs.

 ## Description

-- The site has 3 pages:-
+- The site has 6 pages:-
+1. The home page.
-1. The home page includes all the food items, a user can add food to the cart on this page.
+2. The store includes all the food items, a user can add food to the cart on this page.
+Also user can search particular food by serach input or category filter.
-2. The service page includes all the services provided by company.
+3. The cart page where user can update and delete items from the cart.
+4. The food description page where user can add reviews on particular food.
+5. The Recipe page where user can find recipes of a particular food.
-3. The contact page with form validation.
+6. The contact page integrated with Email Js which helps in keep tracking of emails.
-- Created a raw json data to fetch and display food item cards.
-- CRUD operation with Local Storage.

 ## Third Party Libraries
-1. **Font** : Font Awesome
-2. **Icon** : Font Awesome
+1. **Email Js** : For keep tracking of emails

+## npm start: to run

+## --------------------------------------- Screen Shots ---------------------------------------

 ![Screenshot 2023-01-26 at 5 49 01 PM](https://user-images.githubusercontent.com/114575564/214835913-781215d5-59ff-4e9b-b0f4-5545c678c9b7.png)
 ![Screenshot 2023-01-26 at 5 49 15 PM](https://user-images.githubusercontent.com/114575564/214835928-8173a1ae-78c1-4e16-a24f-5fe9da43aa84.png)